AMDonati/parkinson-disease-project/README.md

 The main goal of this project is predicting Parkinson Disease (PD) Progression over time for a set of patients from a clinical study.

 More precisely, the project objectives are:
-Starting from a dataset of Electronic Health Records of patients with 4 different clinical diagnosis (PD diagnosed patients taking PD medications and with PD-related EHR, 400 de novo PD subjects - newly diagnosed and un medicated, SWEDD and healthy control subjects),I will:
+Starting from a dataset of Electronic Health Records of patients with 4 different clinical diagnosis (PD diagnosed patients, 400 de novo PD subjects - newly diagnosed and unmedicated, SWEDD and healthy control subjects),I will:
-* Classify clinical diagnosis for each patient
+* **Classify clinical diagnosis for each patient**
-* Predict Parkinson Disease Progression over time using:
+* **Predict Parkinson Disease Progression over time** using:
    * 2a.
 First, only biological biomarkers .
    * 2b.
 Add in a second time MRI data (raw brain scans from the PPMI dataset) .
  (the idea is to compare the performance of the models with and without MRI data, as performing MRI is expensive for hospitals and also not easy to process as data).
-* Predict best treatment strategy associated to each patient and each future disease state
+* **Predict best treatment strategy associated to each patient and each future disease state**
-* If enough time: predicting patients' time of death (see recent article about Google having done such predictions)
+* If enough time: **_predicting patients' time of death_** (see recent article about Google having done such predictions)
-* If enough time: ANALYZE TEMPORAL PATTERNS OF BIOMARKERS USING LONGITUDINAL STABILITY SELECTION (as done on AD in Fused Sparse Group Lasso Paper)
+* If enough time: **_ANALYZE TEMPORAL PATTERNS OF BIOMARKERS USING LONGITUDINAL STABILITY SELECTION_** (as done on AD in Fused Sparse Group Lasso Paper)

 _NB: SWEDD= Scans without evidence of dopamine deficit: patients who look like they have PD in terms of symptom but subsequent functional imaging assessment does not confirm this._
 source: http://www.acnr.co.uk/SO10/ACNRSO10_30_SWEDD_article.pdf